flutter/samples/add_to_app/README.md

   activity in a performant way.
 * Demonstrates a `FlutterView`-based UI interwoven seamlessly into a native Android UI.
-* The Flutter cells uses the [`sensors`](https://pub.dev/packages/sensors) plugin and displays a Flutter logo rotate based on the phone's current orientation.
+* The Flutter cells use the [`sensors`](https://pub.dev/packages/sensors) plugin and displays a Flutter logo, rotate based on the phone's current orientation.

 ### `android_using_prebuilt_module` and  `ios_using_prebuilt_module`